Param-Harrison/kidzode/public/courses/intermediate/secret-encoder/lesson01.md

+## Welcome to Secret Encoder! 🤫
+Want to send hidden messages to your friends?
+We're going to build a spy tool that turns normal text into secret codes!

 # Character Secrets 🤫

 Every letter on your keyboard has a secret number!
 In Python, we can find it using `ord()` and turn it back into a letter using `chr()`.